 Next-generation optical fibre now available to purchase

-The Optoelectronics Research Centre (ORC) at the University of Southampton, is making its next-generation fibre available for purchase (Stand B2 124, Laser Munich, Germany, June 22-25).
+The Optoelectronics Research Centre (ORC) at the University of Southampton, UK, is making its next-generation fibre available for purchase (Stand B2 139, Laser exhibition, Munich, Germany, June 22-25).

 Fibres that are available for sampling and to purchase include rare-earth-doped fibres with ultra-high dopant concentrations; large mode area fibres; high bend radius fibres; multi-trench fibres; and novel compositions with extreme aluminium or germanium concentrations.